semibran/vector/readme.md

 # vctr
-> Minimal operations for two-dimensional vectors
+> Minimal operations for multidimensional vectors

 In two dimensions, a vector can be represented by a map with the two fields `x` and `y`.
 This module contains a few small functions for manipulating these kinds of objects.